brad-uk/ansible-cassandra/README.md

 ansible-cassandra
 =================

-Deploy a cluster of cassandra nodes to Digital Ocean.
+Deploy a cluster of cassandra 2.1.0 nodes to Digital Ocean.

-Currently requires a private key located at ~/.ssh/ocean-test-id_rsa.pub.
-This will be uploaded to your DO account and used to initialise access to each node via SSH.
-It might be a good idea to have it generate a new key as part of the playbook.
+Creates a new SSH key which is uploaded to DO for use in creating the droplets.
+Droplets are Debian 7.0 x64, size 1gb.
+The 512Mb size would get killed due to OOM.

-Also, the envirnment vars DO_API_KEY & DO_CLIENT_ID must be set to allow the ansible tasks to talk to the DO API.
+Requires the envirnment vars DO_API_KEY & DO_CLIENT_ID be set to allow the ansible tasks to talk to the DO API (currently v1).

 On successful execution you'll be left with four Cassandra nodes: